Chemical Engineer

 What does a chemical engineer do?

 Chemical engineers are responsible for developing raw materials into a wide variety of different products.
 You will work on transforming the chemical and biochemical states of a substance into required products while factoring in both health and safety and cost considerations.
-Chemical engineers are essential to a range of different industries such as pharmaceuticals, energy, food and drink and plastics.
-Here are the responsibilities and tasks that you may have as a chemical engineer:
+Chemical engineers are essential to a range of different industries, such as pharmaceuticals, energy, food and drink, and plastics.
+Here are the responsibilities and tasks that might be included in a chemical engineering job description:

 Chemical engineer career path

 Your career path as a chemical engineer can take you in many different directions.
-You have the option to explore other career paths like side-stepping into other types of engineering if you like the innovation side of the job without the chemical facet.
-Or, you could go into project management if you like the overseeing and organisational side of chemical engineering without the technical requirement.
+You have the option to explore other career paths like sidestepping into other types of engineering if you like the innovation side of the job without the chemical aspects.
+Or, you could go into project management if you like the overseeing and organisational side of chemical engineering without the technical requirements.
 Here is a career path typically followed by chemical engineers:

 You could begin your career in a junior chemical engineering job.
-This is a highly supervised role and so you will check off the work you do with your manager or supervisor who is a senior member of the team to make sure there are no issues with your designs that could pose a safety risk.
-The purpose of the junior role is to learn all the professional skills that you need for your future career which is why it’s heavily monitored by your senior colleagues.
+This is a highly supervised role, and so you will check off the work you do with your manager or supervisor who is a senior member of the team to make sure there are no issues with your designs that could pose a safety risk.
+The purpose of the junior role is to learn all the professional skills that you’ll need for your future career, which is why it’s heavily monitored by your senior colleagues.

 Career progression